 Arts & Collections

-We are also seeking to raise additional endowed scholarship funds to encourage talented students to take on the risk of careers in the arts without incurring excessive debt.
+We also seek to raise additional endowed scholarship funds so that after they graduate, talented students can pursue careers in the arts without the constraint of excessive debt.